It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 Thinking everyone hates you is a sign of struggling mental health.

-A person who negatively views their relationships and how everyone perceives them may have social anxiety, low self-esteem, depression, bipolar disorder, or another condition–such as PPD (Paranoid Personality Disorder).
+A person who negatively views their relationships and how everyone perceives them may have anxiety disorders, low self-esteem, depression, bipolar disorder, or another condition–such as PPD (Paranoid Personality Disorder).

 It’s difficult for us to redirect thoughts when, often, the easier and simpler answer is to assume the worst.